 Contact Paul Davis for all your property damage needs.
 (661) 310-0884

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
+You have suffered a water loss.
 While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Remove as much standing water as possible, using towels or a mop.
-(Never use a vacuum cleaner.)
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet when possible.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!